Medical School Acceptance Rates: How Many Applicants Get In

 Medical School Acceptance Rates

-Acceptance rates vary from one school to the next and are based on a number of different factors, which include the number of students applying to the program, the competitiveness of the program, and whether you’re applying in-state or out-of-state, as priority is given to local students.
+Acceptance rates vary from one school to the next.
+They are based on several factors, including the number of students applying to the program, the program’s competitiveness, and whether you’re applying in-state or out-of-state, as priority is given to local students.

 Below are acceptance rates from some of the most popular and sought-after medical schools.